humdrum-tools/humdrum-documentation/guide/ch38/index.md

 <span class="tool">rid</span> command can be used to eliminate everything
 but data records and the <span class="unix">grep</span> command can be used to eliminate barlines and rests.
-We can then calculate the average interval size by piping the output to the **stats** command.
+We can then calculate the average interval size by piping the output to the <span class="tool">stats</span> command.
 For typical folk melodies, the average interval size is roughly two semitones.

 ```bash